Knee sprain

 Knee Sprain

-How can you care for your child who has a knee sprain?
+How can you care for yourself when you have a knee sprain?

-• Make sure your child follows instructions about how much weight can be put on the leg and how to walk with crutches.
+• Follow instructions about how much weight you can put on your leg and how to walk with crutches.

-• Put ice or a cold pack on your child's knee for 10 to 20 minutes at a time.
-Try to do this every 1 to 2 hours for the next 3 days (when your child is awake) or until the swelling goes down.
-Put a thin cloth between the ice and your child's skin.
+• Put ice or a cold pack on your knee for 10 to 20 minutes at a time.
+Try to do this every 1 to 2 hours for the next 3 days (when you are awake) or until the swelling goes down.
+Put a thin cloth between the ice and your skin.

-• Have your child follow your doctor's directions for wearing an elastic bandage or a splint.
+• Follow your doctor's directions for wearing an elastic bandage, a splint, or a brace (immobilizer).
 Wrapping the knee may help reduce or prevent swelling.

 Knee sprain: When to call